 This development and licensing agreement contains both invention and development milestones that the Company will need to achieve during the next two years.
 Pursuant to the Agreement, on March 23, 2015, the Company received an initial non-refundable payment of \$500,000.
-During the three months and six months ended June 30, 2015, the Company recognized \$225,000 and \$425,000, respectively, of this payment as revenue and fully recognized the \$500,000 payment as revenue during the year ended December 31, 2015.
+During the three months and nine months ended September 30, 2015, the Company recognized \$75,000 and \$500,000, respectively, of this payment as revenue and fully recognized the \$500,000 payment as revenue during the year ended December 31, 2015.
 The agreement provides for additional amounts to be received by the Company based upon its achievement of certain milestones.
-During the year ended December 31, 2015, the Company recognized revenue of \$2,000,000 upon the achievement of milestones under the agreement.
+During the year ended December 31, 2015, the Company recognized revenue of \$2,000,000 upon the achievement of additional milestones under the agreement.

 Effective April 3, 2015, the Company entered into an amendment of the development and license agreement with this consumer electronics company to include joint development of wire-free transmitter technology and technology license back to the Company.
 On June 5, 2015, the Company entered into a second amendment of the development and license agreement with this consumer electronics company to conform the agreement for technical changes in the product delivery milestones.
-Effective October 1, 2015, the Company entered into a third amendment of the development with this consumer electronics company to a third amendment of the development and license agreement with this consumer electronics company to make certain changes to, among other things, intellectual property ownership, payment terms and the products covered by the agreement.
-On March 31, 2016, the Company received payment of \$500,000 pursuant to the February 15, 2016 commencement of the second phase described in the third amendment, of which the Company recorded \$181,818 and \$318,182 in revenue during the three and six months ended June 30, 2016, respectively.
+Effective October 1, 2015, the Company entered into a third amendment of the development and license agreement with this consumer electronics company to make certain changes to, among other things, intellectual property ownership, payment terms and the products covered by the agreement.
+On March 31, 2016, the Company received payment of \$500,000 pursuant to the February 15, 2016 commencement of the second phase described in the third amendment, of which the Company recorded \$69,573 and \$387,755 in revenue during the three and nine months ended September 30, 2016, respectively.
+During the three months ended September 30, 2016, the Company recognized revenue of \$875,000 upon the achievement of additional milestones under the second phase of the agreement.

 Effective May 27, 2016, the Company entered into an agreement with a commercial and industrial supply company, under which the Company will develop wire-free charging solutions.
-Under the first phase of the associated Statement of Work, the Company will make certain deliverables for fees totaling \$60,000.
-The first invoice for \$30,000 was sent to the customer on June 22, 2016 for which payment was received on July 7, 2016.
-Revenue from this initial invoice is deferred until achievement of the first milestone.
+Under the first phase of the associated Statement of Work, the Company made certain deliverables for fees totaling \$60,000.
+The first invoice for \$30,000 was sent to the customer in June 2016 and revenue was initially deferred until completion of the first phase.
+The second invoice for \$30,000 was issued upon successful completion of the first phase during September 2016 and revenue for the total fees of \$60,000 was then recognized.